mrbndzs/UberEatsHack/README.md

 When on your uber eats/ deliveroo/ grubhub / other food delivery app checkout page, run the program and select the target % off you want.

-It should detect automatically what site you are on, and spams promo codes in the format of that specific site, at a rate of >200 codes per second.
+It should detect automatically what site you are on, and spam promo codes in the format of that specific site, at a rate of >200 codes per second.

 If it finds an unused promo code that gives you a % off the same as or higher than what you want, it is automatically applied so you can continue onto checkout and buy food for cheap!